fabrizio-pasti/esqlj-elastic-jdbc/README.md

 | `column` >= `numeric_value` |
 | `column` < `numeric_value` |
 | `column` <= `numeric_value` |
-| `column` LIKE `expression` | Implemented by Wildcard ElasticSearch filter.
-See ElasticSearch documentation about its usage
+| `column` LIKE `expression` | Implemented by Wildcard Elasticsearch filter.
+See Elasticsearch documentation about its usage
 | `column` IS NULL |
 | `column` IS NOT NULL |
 | `column` BETWEEN `a` AND `b` | `a` and `b` could be NUMBER, STRING, date expressed by TO_DATE('date', 'mask_date'), EXTRACT function